Polka Dots: A Mini History of the Forever Flirty Print

 Image credit: Pintrest

-Polka dots started to appear in women’s ready-to-wear in the early 1900s, but the print became everywhere in the 1940s–50s when designers and popular culture embraced it.
+Polka dots started to appear in women’s ready-to-wear in the early 1900s, but the print became a pop culture fixture in the 1940s–50s after designers and icons of the age adopted it with aplomb.

 Christian Dior’s “New Look” era of ultra-feminine silhouettes, with cinched waists and full skirts was characterised by spotted cottons and organza.
 The lighthearted and playful dots became synonymous with the romance and drama of post-war glamour.
 By the 1950s, the pattern had truly become a cultural icon imbued with sartorial ideas of youth, charm, and a Hollywood-ready femininity